 Not only that, it changed my life and work forever.
-My email newsletter has been the most important asset to my online platform, helping me attract an audience, publish five books in six years (two of which were national bestsellers), and build a business that let me quit my job and pursuing my dream of being a full-time writer.
+My email newsletter has been the most important asset to my online platform, helping me attract an audience, publish five books in six years (two of which were national bestsellers), and build a business that led to me quitting my job and pursuing my dream of being a full-time writer.

-So, yeah… I kinda think email marketing is important.
+So, yeah.
+I think email marketing is kind of important.
 And you should, too.
 If you’re not getting people on your email list, whether you're a writer, artist, or entrepreneur, you’re missing out big time.
 Email is the best way to start a conversation with an audience and continue it over a long period of time.

 But that is just the beginning.
 Let’s say you’ve done the work of setting up a list and getting those pesky forms embedded on your site.
 What now?
 Once you've done that, it's time to move on to what it really takes to grow your email list.

 What it means to get permission